mimiyin/Nature-of-Code-S-15/Syllabus.md

 Rules of Play
 -----------------------------------------------
 * Be on time.
-Close laptops during class presentations.
+Do the reading/video watching.
+Review the example problems.
+Submit assignments by the morning of class.
+Come prepared with questions.
+Put away screens during others' presentations.
 Participate!
 * Grading:
    * 40% Quality of assignments
    * 20% Class Participation